Metatron-1/RegistrationProfileCards-Lab-4/README.md

 # RegistrationProfileCards
-This is a project is a registration form build with semantic HTML,CSS and Javascript.
+This lab is a registration form build with semantic HTML,CSS and Javascript.
 The form ensures accessibility while providing inline validation and real-time user feedback.